apache/airflow-client-python/docs/DagVersionApi.md

 Get Dag Versions

-Get all DAG Versions.
+Get all Dag Versions.

-This endpoint allows specifying `~` as the dag_id to retrieve DAG Versions for all DAGs.
+This endpoint allows specifying `~` as the dag_id to retrieve Dag Versions for all Dags.

 ### Example